 *Hybrids registered in the Medford-Ashland area that are over 20 years old and hybrids registered in the Portland-Metro area with a model-year older than 1975 are exempt from emissions testing.

 If your vehicle is emissions test exempt, you might need to submit a completed Declaration of Exemption form (Form 735-1400) to the Oregon Driver and Motor Vehicle Services Division (DMV) during registration renewal.
 Download the form online or request one by calling the DEQ at (971) 673-1630 or (877) 476-0583 (toll free).

 Emissions Testing Boundaries

-Keep in mind that emissions test requirements only apply to vehicles registered in and around the Medford and Portland Metro areas.
+Keep in mind that emissions test requirements only apply to vehicles registered in and around the Medford-Ashland and Portland-Metro Metro areas.
 Determine if your vehicle is registered within a Department of Environmental Quality emissions testing area using the Vehicle Inspection Program (VIP) Boundary-Address Matching tool.